Cerbersec/cerbersec.github.io/_posts/2021-08-26-beacon-object-files-part-1.md

 CreateProcessA("C:\\Windows\\System32\\calc.exe", NULL, NULL, NULL, FALSE, NULL, NULL, NULL, &si, &pi);
 ```

 To use our newly spawned process, we need to obtain a handle to it.
 We can use the `OpenProcess` function contained in `kernel32.dll`.
 For the sake of keeping this blogpost somewhat short (who am I kidding), we will assume we know the process ID (PID) of our `calc.exe` process.
-In practice I utilise code to enumerate all the running processes on the machine until I have found `calculator.exe`, which can be found [below](/2021/08/26/beacon-object-files-part-1.html#7-lets-cram-this-into-a-bof).
+In practice I utilise code to enumerate all the running processes on the machine until I have found the process I'm looking for, which can be found [below](/2021/08/26/beacon-object-files-part-1.html#7-lets-cram-this-into-a-bof).

 ```c
 DWORD pid = 6969; //calc.exe